Handling Customer Support Requests

 FIRST SET THE CATEGORY.
 Then use a ticket template when possible.

-WAYS TICKET CAN BE CREATED:
+WAYS TICKET CAN BE CREATED

-If a support request is emailed to an individual team member, that team member should reply with a polite request for the sender to send an email to support@nygeekgirls.com or call the office to create a ticket.
+If a support request is emailed to an individual team member, that team member should reply with a polite request for the sender to send an email to support@geekgirlsit.com or call the office to create a ticket.
 (Our signatures always include the office phone number so you can say "at the number below".)
+Here's more detailed verbiage you can use.

 For tickets that are emailed in: